Skip to main content

 • image optimization: PNGs are optimized by pngnq/advpng, JPEGs with mozjpeg, SVGs are minified, PDFs are compressed with ocrmypdf’s JBIG2 support.
 (GIFs are not used at all in favor of WebM/MP4 <video>s.)

-• JS/CSS minification: because Cloudflare does Brotli compression, minification of JS/CSS has little advantage and makes development harder, so no minification is done; the font files don’t need any special compression either.
+• JavaScript/CSS minification: because Cloudflare does Brotli compression, minification of JavaScript/CSS has little advantage26 and makes development harder, so no minification is done; the font files don’t need any special compression either beyond the subsetting.

 • Automatic Link-Ification Regexps: I wrote LinkAuto.hs, a Pandoc library for automatically turning user-defined regexp-matching strings into links, to automatically turn all the scientific jargon into Wikipedia or paper links.
 (There are too many to annotate by hand, especially as new terms are added to the list or abstracts are generated for popups.)